dagolap/computer-setup/readme.md

 ## TODO

+* Split out stuff that doesnt require admin so it can be used on arbitrary machines.
+(E.g. only dotfiles and local binaries)
 * Java dev environment (Oracle java, IntelliJ, gradle, ++)
 * Configuration of GUI-stuff (desktops, keyboard shortcuts, themes, icons, etc.)